ArieSR91/install-debian/README.md

 vncserver -geometry (your screen resolution)

 After login to the vnc server,\
-wait for the desktop to load and logout\
+wait for desktop loaded and logout\
 so that there are no error during installation\
-Go back to the Debian CLI you changed to Kali on Termux
+Go back to Termux

 $ apt install